fidexmr/DeTacToe/README.md

 Welcome to DeTacToe, the decentralized tic tac toe!
 One can use it to bet money on a game against a remote opponent and use the blockchain to ensure the bet is enforced.

-The master implementation is live at [here](https://detactoe.surge.sh) using the Goerli testnet.
+The master implementation is live [there](https://detactoe.surge.sh) using the Goerli testnet.

 <p align="center">
   <img src="https://i.ibb.co/Rp6PcVW/Bildschirmfoto-von-2022-07-06-13-39-19.png" alt="Screenshot"/>